alain-andre/prime/doc/prime.fr-FR.md

 Méthode: values
 --------------

-Returns an array containing all the values of the map.
+retourne an array containing all the values of the map.

 ### Échantillon